Discover one of the most fascinating and mysterious stories in the history of exploration.

-The Franklin Expedition will be on view at the National Maritime Museum in London, United Kingdom, from July 14, 2017 to January 7, 2018, before its presentation at the Canadian Museum of History from March 2 to September 30, 2018.
+The exhibition will be presented at the Canadian Museum of History from March 2 to September 30, 2018.

 An exhibition developed by the Canadian Museum of History (Gatineau, Canada), in partnership with Parks Canada Agency and with the National Maritime Museum (London, United Kingdom), and in collaboration with the Government of Nunavut and the Inuit Heritage Trust.